-In BWRs boiling of coolant occurs at normal operation and it is very desired phenomenon.
+In BWRs, boiling of coolant occurs at normal operation, and it is a very desired phenomenon.
 Typical flow qualities in BWR cores are on the order of 10 to 20 %.
 A boiling water reactor is cooled and moderated by water like a PWR, but at a lower pressure (7MPa), which allows the water to boil inside the pressure vessel producing the steam that runs the turbines.
-Evaporation therefore occurs directly in fuel channels.
-Therefore BWRs are the best example for this area, because evaporation of coolant occurs at normal operation and it is very desired phenomenon.
+Evaporation, therefore, occurs directly in fuel channels.
+Therefore BWRs are the best example for this area because evaporation of coolant occurs at normal operation, and it is a very desired phenomenon.

-In BWRs there is a phenomenon, that is of the highest importance in reactor safety.
-This phenomenon is known as the “dryout” and it is directly associated with changes in flow pattern during evaporation in the high-quality region.
-At normal the fuel surface is effectively cooled by boiling coolant.
-However when the heat flux exceeds a critical value (CHF – critical heat flux) the flow pattern may reach the dryout conditions (thin film of liquid disappears).
-The heat transfer from the fuel surface into the coolant is deteriorated, with the result of a drastically increased fuel surface temperature.
+In BWRs, there is a phenomenon that is of the highest importance in reactor safety.
+This phenomenon is known as the “dry out” and is directly associated with changes in flow pattern during evaporation in the high-quality region.
+At normal, the fuel surface is effectively cooled by boiling coolant.
+However, when the heat flux exceeds a critical value (CHF – critical heat flux), the flow pattern may reach the dry-out conditions (a thin film of liquid disappears).
+The heat transfer from the fuel surface into the coolant is deteriorated due to a drastically increased fuel surface temperature.

 Boiling in PWRs

-Although the earliest core designs assumed that surface boiling could not be allowed in PWRs, this assumption was soon rejected and two-phase heat transfer is now one of normal operation heat transfer mechanisms also in PWRs.
-For PWRs at normal operation, there is a compressed liquid water inside the reactor core, loops and steam generators.
+Although the earliest core designs assumed that surface boiling could not be allowed in PWRs, this assumption was soon rejected.
+Two-phase heat transfer is now one of the normal operation heat transfer mechanisms in PWRs.
+For PWRs at normal operation, there is compressed liquid water inside the reactor core, loops, and steam generators.
 The pressure is maintained at approximately 16MPa.
-At this pressure water boils at approximately 350°C(662°F).
-As was calculated in example, the surface temperature TZr,1 = 325°C ensures, that even subcooled boiling does not occur.
-Note that, subcooled boiling requires TZr,1 = Tsat.
+At this pressure, water boils at approximately 350°C(662°F).
+As was calculated in the example, the surface temperature TZr,1 = 325°C ensures that even subcooled boiling does not occur.
+Note that subcooled boiling requires TZr,1 = Tsat.
 Since the inlet temperatures of the water are usually about 290°C (554°F), it is obvious this example corresponds to the lower part of the core.
-At higher elevations of the core the bulk temperature may reach up to 330°C. The temperature difference of 29°C causes the subcooled boiling may occur (330°C + 29°C > 350°C).
-On the other hand, nucleate boiling at the surface effectively disrupts the stagnant layer and therefore nucleate boiling significantly increases the ability of a surface to transfer thermal energy to bulk fluid.
-As a result, the convective heat transfer coefficient significantly increases and therefore at higher elevations, the temperature difference (TZr,1 – Tbulk) significantly decreases.
+At higher elevations of the core, the bulk temperature may reach up to 330°C. The temperature difference of 29°C causes the subcooled boiling may occur (330°C + 29°C > 350°C).
+On the other hand, nucleate boiling at the surface effectively disrupts the stagnant layer.
+Therefore, nucleate boiling significantly increases the ability of a surface to transfer thermal energy to the bulk fluid.
+As a result, the convective heat transfer coefficient significantly increases, and therefore at higher elevations, the temperature difference (TZr,1 – Tbulk) significantly decreases.

-In case of PWRs, the critical safety issue is named DNB (departure from nucleate boiling), which causes the formation of a local vapor layer, causing a dramatic reduction in heat transfer capability.
+In the case of PWRs, the critical safety issue is named DNB (departure from nucleate boiling), which causes the formation of a local vapor layer, causing a dramatic reduction in heat transfer capability.
 This phenomenon occurs in the subcooled or low-quality region.
-The behaviour of the boiling crisis depends on many flow conditions (pressure, temperature, flow rate), but the boiling crisis occurs at a relatively high heat fluxes and appears to be associated with the cloud of bubbles, adjacent to the surface.
-These bubbles or film of vapor reduces the amount of incoming water.
-Since this phenomenon deteriorates the heat transfer coefficient and the heat flux remains, heat then accumulates in the fuel rod causing dramatic rise of cladding and fuel temperature.
+The behavior of the boiling crisis depends on many flow conditions (pressure, temperature, flow rate).
+Still, the boiling crisis occurs at relatively high heat fluxes and appears to be associated with the cloud of bubbles adjacent to the surface.
+These bubbles or films of vapor reduce the amount of incoming water.
+Since this phenomenon deteriorates the heat transfer coefficient and the heat flux remains, heat accumulates in the fuel rod, causing a dramatic rise in cladding and fuel temperature.

 Saturation in Pressurizer

 A pressurizer is a component of a pressurized water reactor.
-Pressure in the primary circuit of PWRs is maintained by a pressurizer, a separate vessel that is connected to the primary circuit (hot leg) and partially filled with water which is heated to the saturation temperature (boiling point) for the desired pressure by submerged electrical heaters.
-Temperature in the pressurizer can be maintained at 350 °C (662 °F), which gives a subcooling margin (the difference between the pressurizer temperature and the highest temperature in the reactor core) of 30 °C. Subcooling margin is very important safety parameter of PWRs, since the boiling in the reactor core must be excluded.
-The basic design of the pressurized water reactor includes such requirement that the coolant (water) in the reactor coolant system must not boil.
+Pressure in the primary circuit of PWRs is maintained by a pressurizer, a separate vessel connected to the primary circuit (hot leg), and partially filled with water heated to the saturation temperature (boiling point) for the desired pressure by submerged electrical heaters.
+The temperature in the pressurizer can be maintained at 350 °C (662 °F), which gives a subcooling margin (the difference between the pressurizer temperature and the highest temperature in the reactor core) of 30 °C. Subcooling margin is a very important safety parameter of PWRs since the boiling in the reactor core must be excluded.
+The basic design of the pressurized water reactor includes such a requirement that the coolant (water) in the reactor coolant system must not boil.
 To achieve this, the coolant in the reactor coolant system is maintained at a pressure sufficiently high that boiling does not occur at the coolant temperatures experienced while the plant is operating or in an analyzed transient.

 Boiling in Steam Generator

-Steam generators are heat exchangers used to convert feedwater into steam from heat produced in a nuclear reactor core.
-The steam produced drives the turbine.
-They are used in the most nuclear power plants, but there are many types according to the reactor type.
+Steam generators are heat exchangers that convert feedwater into steam from heat produced in a nuclear reactor core, and the steam produced drives the turbine.
+They are used in most nuclear power plants, but there are many types according to the reactor type.

-The hot primary coolant (water 330°C; 626°F; 16MPa) is pumped into the steam generator through primary inlet.
-High pressure of primary coolant is used to keep the water in the liquid state.
-Boiling of the primary coolant shall not occur.
+The hot primary coolant (water 330°C; 626°F; 16MPa) is pumped into the steam generator through the primary inlet.
+High pressure of primary coolant is used to keep the water in the liquid state, and boiling of the primary coolant shall not occur.
 The liquid water flows through hundreds or thousands of tubes (usually 1.9 cm in diameter) inside the steam generator.
 The feedwater (secondary circuit) is heated from ~260°C 500°F to the boiling point of that fluid (280°C; 536°F; 6,5MPa).
 Heat is transferred through the walls of these tubes to the lower pressure secondary coolant located on the secondary side of the exchanger where the coolant evaporates to pressurized steam (saturated steam 280°C; 536°F; 6,5 MPa).
 The pressurized steam leaves the steam generator through a steam outlet and continues to the steam turbine.
-The transfer of heat is accomplished without mixing the two fluids to prevent the secondary coolant from becoming radioactive.
-The primary coolant leaves (water 295°C; 563°F; 16MPa) the steam generator through primary outlet and continues through a cold leg to a reactor coolant pump and then into the reactor.
+Heat transfer is accomplished without mixing the two fluids to prevent the secondary coolant from becoming radioactive.
+The primary coolant leaves (water 295°C; 563°F; 16MPa) the steam generator through the primary outlet and continues through a cold leg to a reactor coolant pump and then into the reactor.